PushkarJ/pushkarj.github.io/index.md

 **Cloud Security Engineering** (Oct 2022 - Present)
   * _Sr.
 Cloud Security Engineer II_

-    * Design, Develop and Maintain cloud native security solutions, frameworks and platforms
-    * Technical Lead for driving cross-org collaboration to reduce risk & improve security posture of our Google Cloud footprint
+    * Technical Lead for driving cross-org collaboration to improve security posture of our Google Cloud footprint:

-    * One of the trusted senior engineers responsible for secure design reviews of GenAI and Data Security usecases
+      * GenAI: Entrusted to be one of the few engineers to perform security design reviews for LLM usecases
+      * Vulnerability Management: Reached 0 critical and high Risks within 90 days through strong bias for risk prioritization, auto-remediation with human control and native integration in Developer Experience
+      * Data Security: Reinvigorated and operationalized a couple of stale security controls to save company 2% of security budget (~100k) by methodically resolving technical debt and redesigning it for 99.99% availability
+      * Containers: Co-authored a technical design with platform engineering to migrate away from a deprecated k8s security feature without any impact to site availability or security posture

 ### [Kubernetes](https://kubernetes.io/)